Mariángela Bonanni

-Mariángela Bonanni is a Venezuelan beauty pageant titleholder and Fashion Model from San Cristóbal, Táchira, Venezuela, who started her career representing her native state Táchira in the Miss Venezuela 2009 pageant on 24 September 2009, and won the title of 1st runner up and Best Catwalk.
+Mariángela Bonanni (born 15 August 1988) is a Venezuelan fashion model and beauty pageant titleholder.
+She started her career representing her native state Táchira in the Miss Venezuela 2009 pageant on 24 September 2009, and won the title of 1st runner up and Best Catwalk.
 She subsequently represented Venezuela in the 2010 Miss Earth beauty pageant, in Nha Trang, (Vietnam) on 4 December 2010, and ranked in Top 7.

-After the beauty pageants, she began her career as a model in 2012, which she currently continues developing.
+After the beauty pageants and escort work she began her career as a model in 2012, which she currently continues developing, currently dating her manager.
 In her career as a model she has lived in different countries such as Mexico, Spain, Greece, Turkey, London and the United States.

 Career

 Modeling

 She began her modeling career in 2012 with the agency Model Zone in Mexico City where she did TV commercials for brands such as Always (brand), Ruffles, Doritos, Baileys Irish Cream, Tequila Cazadores and Jose Cuervo, Canon Inc. and Gamesa.

 In 2015, she continued to develop her career in Europe, starting in Spain with the agency Berta Models; where she became part of the worldwide campaign for Wella Koleston beauty products.